-And make sure shoes are removed at the door.
+And just like cleaning your pet’s feet when he comes in, make sure shoes are removed at the door.
 This limits the amount of outdoor allergens coming into the house and also keeps your pet cleaner since he typically spends a lot of time near the ground.

 A good air purifier cleans the air and removes most of the allergens you breathe inside your home.
 A bonus is the cleaner the air, the less dust and dander.
 The less dust and dander, the less you have to dust.

-When buying filters for your furnace or air conditioning unit, invest a little extra money in the filters designed to reduce allergens.
+When buying filters for your furnace or air conditioning unit, invest a little extra money in the HVAC unit filters designed to reduce allergens.
 And remember to change them regularly.